Pagliacii/QuickSSH/README.md

 Function RunAgent { gpg-connect-agent /bye }
 ```

-Reopen your powershell and enter `QuickSSH`, it will work correctly!
+Reopen your Powershell and enter `QuickSSH`, it will work correctly!

 1. Connect